 Find your inspiration in programs, spaces, and exhibitions that ignite your imagination.
-Stop by the Family Room—where admission is always free—to make your own work of art and create a customized family museum tour using JourneyMaker.
 Discover new artworks in the galleries or revisit old friends.
-Join other families during family festivals and exhibition-themed programs.

-We are committed to making the museum and its collection more accessible to your family’s needs, abilities, and interests.
-Explore the museum’s Accessibility page to find out more about resources and supports in place for all visitors and review a general museum visit guide to help your family plan.
+We are committed to making the museum and its collection more accessible and to meeting your family’s needs, abilities, and interests.
+Explore the museum’s Accessibility page to find out more about resources and supports in place for all visitors, and review our floor plan as you prepare for your visit.

 Can outside food be brought in?
 Where is a good place to eat a snack?